system-zero/system-zero/data/docs/la.md

 # statements are separated with a semicolon or with a new line character,
   and they can spawn to multiply lines based on the context.
-Note that it is allowed for multiply statements in a single line, and are separated based on the context, though there might be unhandled cases, like, while this is legal and it is parsed (four statements):
+Note that it is allowed for multiply statements in a single line, and are separated based on the context, though there might be unhandled cases, like:

     var a = 10 var b = "a" println (b) if (a) { b = "b" }

-  this, it isn't:
+  while the above is legal and it is being parsed correctly (four statements), this, it isn't:

     var a = 10 var b = "a" println (b) if (a) { b = "b" } println (b)